xen-project/xen/docs/designs/qemu-deprivilege.md

 Limits that can be implemented immediately without much effort:
  - RLIMIT_FSIZE` (file size) to 256KiB.
- - RLIMIT_NPROC (after uid changes to a unique uid)

 Probably not necessary but why not:
  - RLIMIT_CORE: 0